nicoth-in/torex/README.md

 ```
 ## Building

-You can build your own bundle from src using.
+You can build your own bundle from src.
 First install package.
 Second run `npm run build`.

 ## Running examples locally